Weava/Android-Starter/README.md

 If you have any issues with this starter project, or would like to make suggestions, e-mail me at [aaron@appweava.com](mailto:aaron@appweava.com)

+### Future plans

+* The `feature` package should have a good example of how to design your application flow within each module.
+* Testing examples would be setup for each unit within the `feature` package.
+This would establish a small guide on how to write unit tests throughout your own application.
+* Create a more descriptive readme that would have a more in-depth discussion on how this app is structured.

 ### Special thanks

 * [Fernando Cejas](https://github.com/android10)